saleebm/hds-backend/README.md

 ---

-- generate keys for encryption as [stated below](keys-for-encryption)
+- generate keys for encryption as [stated below](keys-for-encryption) for the seed data and prisma authentication
-- make sure .env has correct mysql_url for prisma2 in the prisma folder.
+- make sure .env has correct mysql_url for prisma in the prisma folder.
-- also make sure .env in root dir is configured properly
+- also make sure .env in root dir is configured properly, see .env.example
 - create user hds_user and database hds.
   - `create database hds;`
   - `create user hds_user@localhost identified by 'peaceBWithYou123!';`
   - `grant all privileges on hds.* to hds_user@localhost;`
 - finally run `npm run prisma2:init` to have prisma generate database schema
-- to create a test user with a script, run seed:build and seed:run
+- to seed the test data
+  - `run npm run seed`

 # TODO